-Owning any sort of animal is a huge responsibility, but becoming the human of a puppy or kitten is renowned for being hard work.
-Raising a young pet is a lot like having a human infant, and you will need to assume the role of a parent – ensuring that your furbaby has everything that they need to grow into a strong, healthy and happy adult cat or dog.
-If you haven’t owned a puppy or kitten before, it can be a daunting prospect.
+Owning any sort of animal is a huge responsibility, but becoming the owner of a puppy or kitten is hard work.
+If you haven't owned a puppy or kitten before, it can be a daunting prospect.
 Fortunately, our team is on hand to support you every step of the way.

 We understand just how important the first few years of an animal's life is, and our puppy and kitten care service is designed specifically with this aspect of your pet's development in mind.

 Our Puppy and Kitten Care Service

 Every pet that we see is unique and as such, our puppy and kitten care services are tailored to the individual requirements of each pet in our care.
 However, most animals need and will receive the following core services:

 Registration visit and base wellness assessment